PinkDiamond1/boba-docs/developer-docs/003_fee-scheme-ovm-2.0.md

 ## Fee Scheme in OVM 2.0

-This page refers to the **new** state of Boba Network after the OVM 2.0 update.&#x20;
+This page refers to the **new** state of Boba Network after the OVM 2.0 update.

-You can see how the fee is calculated and deducted [here](transaction-fees-ovm-2.0.md).
+You can see how the fee is calculated and deducted [here](004_transaction-fees-ovm-2.0.md).

 ### For backend developers: <a href="for-backend-developers" id="for-backend-developers"></a>